It can be a daunting experience when it comes to managing a deceased estate, especially for people who are still grieving the loss of a loved one.

 Often we see situations where a deceased left a valid will but the named executor(s) are unable or unwilling to apply for probate.
 In these circumstances, another person who wishes to apply to the court for a grant of representation can apply to become an administrator.

-In addition to providing all the documents specified above, an adequate explanation should also be provided to the court to explain why the applicant is entitled to become the administrator.
+In addition to providing the documents required for a grant of probate, an adequate explanation should also be provided to the court to explain why the applicant is entitled to become the administrator.
 For instance, in the absence of the executor, the applicant has the biggest interest in the deceased estate.

 Letters of administration